 Here Are The 8 Most Dangerous Places In New Hampshire After Dark

 New Hampshire is one of the safest states in the nation.
 Our crime rate is low overall, and we have the fewest homicides in the nation.
-However, there are still some dangerous cities in New Hampshire that you’ll want to avoid after the sun goes down.
-Here are 8 of the most dangerous places in New Hampshire after dark.
+However, just like any other state, there are some dangerous places to avoid in New Hampshire.
+And just to make sure you know which places to avoid, we scoured the state to find the most dangerous places in New Hampshire.

 So, what do you think?
 Are these the most dangerous places in New Hampshire?
 Know of any other dangerous places to avoid in New Hampshire?
 Tell us!

 Now that we’ve looked at the most dangerous places in New Hampshire, let’s shift gears!
 Here are the safest towns in New Hampshire.

 OnlyInYourState may earn compensation through affiliate links in this article.